bpmn-io/bpmn.io/src/blog/2018/012-bpmnlint.md

 Customizing reporting of existing rules is great, but it does not satisfy every use case.
-Sometimes, a user or an organization wants to identify domain specific patterns, relevant to their particular style of modeling. bpmnlint solves this issue by allowing you to contribute custom own rules and rule sets.
+Sometimes, a user or an organization wants to identify domain specific patterns, relevant to their particular style of modeling. bpmnlint solves this issue by allowing you to contribute custom rules and rule sets.

 For instance, what if we want to have a rule that enforces having an emoji in the label of every flow node?
 Let us jump into the playgrounds [`plugin` folder](https://github.com/bpmn-io/bpmnlint-playground/tree/master/plugin) and create the `emoji-label-required` rule in the `rules/emoji-label-required.js` file: